WeAreAcademy/mark-nodejs-proj--digipet-deployment/README.md

 > 🎯 **Success criterion:** you can run your compiled _JavaScript_ digipet server locally

-We've written our server in TypeScript and we've been running it locally using `ts-node` - which effectively compiles our TypeScript into JavaScript for us.
+In a previous project, we wrote our digipet server in TypeScript and we've been running it locally using `ts-node` - which effectively compiles our TypeScript into JavaScript for us.

 This is fine for development, but in deployment we would typically separate out this 'build' and 'start' process.